118th Congress

 WASHINGTON, D.C. – Today, Congressman Troy A. Carter, Sr. (LA-02) praised the U.S. Environmental Protection Agency (EPA) announcement of a final rule that will reduce toxic air pollution from chemical plants, including ethylene oxide (EtO) and chloroprene.

 “I’m saddened to learn that our community has lost Clarence ‘Frogman’ Henry, the beloved New Orleans musician and Algiers native.
 Henry's playful voice and infectious energy made him a local legend.
+From his early days performing with Bobby Mitchell to sharing the stage with the Beatles, Henry's career spanned decades, leaving a lasting mark on Louisiana's music scene.
+His enduring hits and unique voice ensure that the rhythm of the ‘Frogman’ will resonate in the heart of New Orleans for generations to come.

 NEW ORLEANS, LA – Today, Congressman Troy A. Carter, Sr. (LA-02) and Mayor LaToya Cantrell announced federal FY 2024 Community Project Funding grants for criminal justice initiatives in the City of New Orleans.
+This funding will support Violence Intervention programming and the New Orleans Police Department Crime Lab.

 The Climate Crisis is causing serious harm to the Crawfish Aquaculture Industry in Louisiana.
+I’m committed to ensuring that our crawfish producers have the resources they need in response to this.